 Profound Decisions own approximately 500 latex orc masks which we provide to participants who volunteer to monster the two battles.
 In previous years, we have sprayed the orc masks with an anti-bacterial spray between the battles on Saturday and Sunday.
 Due to the ongoing risks of COVID, from 2022 onwards the orc masks will only be used once at each event.
 This means that each orc mask will only be used by a single person at the event.
 It will not be possible to try on different orc masks for a suitable fit.
 If you put an orc mask on, then you will have to wear it for the battle - it will not be possible to change it for a different orc mask.
 Once an orc mask has been worn in a battle, it will be collected and placed in a container separate from any unworn orc masks.
 All our orc masks are washed, disinfected, and dried between events, which is the same procedure we applied before the pandemic.

 We do not currently own enough orc masks to provide a full set for each battle.
-We will be purchasing additional masks as we can afford them, until we have enough to outfit all volunteers for both battles.
+We have ordered 200 additional masks for the start of 2023 and are purchasing more as we can afford them.
+Eventually we will have enough to outfit all volunteers for both battles.
 Our Skirmish Team will continue portraying the commanders and elite warriors of the orcs, and we want all Imperial Orc players, players in Elite Military Units (EMUs), and players with their own orc masks to continue to wear them as they have done previously.
 This will ensure that all our major conflicts are still focused around the Empire's engagements with the orc nations and that the orcs continue to form the core of any enemy forces encountered.
 Where we run out of orc masks for a particular battle, our Battle Team will provide suitable alternative roles that work within the scope of the campaign plot and backgrounds of the various orc powers.

 We will no longer provide make-up for volunteer monsters on the battles due to the transmission risks associated with shared make-up and sponges.
 If you are able to apply your own make-up, please consider doing so.

-There will be no option for water carriers on the battlefield going forward.
+There will be no option for water carriers on the battlefield at Empire.
 This is due to the high risks associated with shared drinking vessels.
 There will be an increased number of low-combat support roles such as mages, healers and priests available for people who previously volunteered to carry water supplies.

 If you require water during a battle, you must bring your own water bottle, whether you are playing or monstering.
 The easiest way to disguise this is to put a plastic water bottle inside a sock and tie it to your belt or costume.
 When monstering, you must ensure that you fill up your bottle with water before heading to Battle Prep as the water tap in the crew area runs very slowly.